No longer happy in your present job? Consider joining the government.

 Casual workers are employed on a seasonal or emergency basis.
 Government agencies hire casual employees to fill in their workforce gaps, such as when their existing staff is not enough to meet the demands of a service or project.

 These seasonal employees are paid the daily wage according to the “No Work, No Pay” policy.
-This means they’re paid only on days they actually worked.
+This means they’re paid only on the days they worked.

 Casual employees receive allowances and other benefits that regular workers enjoy.

-If your appointment in the government is coterminous, it means your length of service will be the same as the tenure of the official who appointed you.
+If your appointment in the government is coterminous, your length of service will be the same as the tenure of the official who appointed you.
 Or you’ll stay employed for as long as the appointing official has trust and confidence in you.

 Examples of coterminous positions are executive assistants and private secretaries.
 Because they’re appointed, they don’t go through the usual hiring process.